JialuZhang/starter-hugo-academic/content/authors/admin/_index.md

     url: https://uwaterloo.ca

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lie in programming languages and software engineering.
-I focus on automatically preventing, detecting, and repairing crucial errors in programs across different fields such as systems, software engineering and CS education.
+bio: My academic work is in software engineering and programming education.
+It focuses on methods and tools that help students and developers understand, test, and improve programs.

 # Interests to show in About widget
 interests:
-  - LLMs for Code
-  - AI-assisted Programming
-  - Automated Software Engineering
+  - Software Engineering
+  - Programming Education

 # Education to show in About widget
 education: